Vicinansa/vicinansa.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a Research Fellow at The University of Melbourne under the supervision of <a href="https://findanexpert.unimelb.edu.au/profile/474-girish-nair"> Professor Girish Nair</a>.
-I concluded my PhD studies at the University of Illinois Urbana-Champaign (UIUC) under the supervision of <a href="http://liberzon.csl.illinois.edu/">Professor Daniel Liberzon</a>  on control and estimation with finite data-rate in 2023.
+I am currently an Assistant Professor at the University of São Paulo.
+Previously, I was a Research Fellow at The University of Melbourne working with [Professor Girish Nair](https://findanexpert.unimelb.edu.au/profile/474-girish-nair) (2023–2026).
+I completed my PhD at the University of Illinois Urbana-Champaign (UIUC) in 2023 under the supervision of [Professor Daniel Liberzon](http://liberzon.csl.illinois.edu/), focusing on control and estimation under finite data-rate constraints.

 My research interests are:
- - Control and estimation with finite data-rate
+ - Control, estimation, and reinforcement learning with limited information
- - Information theory
- - Dynamical systems and chaos
+ - Stochastic dynamical systems and their connections to control
- - Stochastic dynamics
  - Hybrid systems
- - Nonlinear estimation and control

-Some applications of these topics that interest me are
+Some applications of these topics that interest me include:
  - Quantized control and estimation
- - Fundamental limitations on machine learning algorithms
+ - Fundamental limitations of reinforcement learning algorithms
- - Numerical methods
- - Signal processing with data-rate limitations
+ - Interplay between optimal stochastic control and learning
  - Control and estimation over communication networks

+{% comment %}
 # Teaching Experience

 **The University of Melbourne (Instructor)**